fschweikhardt/local-drinks/README.md

 # TO DO
-- fix filter rendering
+ - move marker position slighly above the location
-- reset states
+ - add more filters and places